-Paul Hurst BSc (Hons) Psych, Dip TA Practice, MBACP, MBPsS
+Paul Hurst MA, BSc (Hons) Psych, Dip TA Practice, MBACP, MBPsS

 Anxiety, stress, depression, substance addiction, relationship and family issues - there are enough hassles already with modern living without having to tackle any these as well.
 We will go to a doctor or dentist for specialist advice, so why not see a therapist if any of these issues or other challenges are making your life a misery?